 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Choose a provider that offers a range of investment options, management assistance, and employee education.
+- Choose a Plan Provider: Select a provider that offers multiple investment options, administrative support, and staff training.

 Individual 401(k)

-Designed to offer the same benefits as a company 401(k), this plan is also known as a Solo 401(k).
-It is ideal for individuals who are self-employed, or whose only employee is their spouse.
+This plan, also known as a Individual 401(k), is designed to provide the same benefits as a traditional 401(k), but specifically for individuals who are independent contractors, or whose only employee is their spouse.
 Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.
+Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
-Look for providers with a range of investment options and reduced fees.
+- Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
+Look for providers with a range of investment options and lower fees.

 Profit Sharing Plans